saitamasahil/skyscraper/README.md

 ```
 If that went well, proceed to the default installation instructions in the next section.
 It should work and give you a working installation of Skyscraper.

+#### Docker

+Two Docker setups exist: One general in the `docker/` folder.
+The other resides in the `.devcontainer/` and its use is for [MS Dev Containers](https://microsoft.github.io/code-with-engineering-playbook/developer-experience/devcontainers/).

 ### Download, compile and install
 When you've installed the prerequisites as described above for Linux or macOS, you can install Skyscraper by typing in the following commands:
 ```